SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 The URLs of product, category and brand pages can be [configured only in Spartacus]({{ site.baseurl }}{% link _pages/dev/routes/route-configuration.md %}).
 Content Pages have a configurable URL in the CMS, called *page label*.

-## Adding a Content Page Route
+## How to add Content Page route

 To add new route, no development is required, it suffices to add in the CMS a new Content Page with *page label* starting with slash i.e. `/contact-us`.
 The Spartacus' wildcard `**` route with match it out of the box.

-## Customizing the Product Page Route
+## How to customize the Product Page route

 Product Page route can be configured only in Spartacus.
 It has to contain the `:productCode` param to identify the product.
 But for SEO you may want to also include more parameters that can be accessed in the product entity, i.e. product name, in `ConfigModule`: